2AA4-W24/a3-maze-runner-take-two-davidolejniczak/README.md

 - `-i MAZE_FILE`: specifies the filename to be used;
 - `-p PATH_SEQUENCE`: activates the path verification mode to validate that PATH_SEQUENCE is correct for the maze

-If you are also delivering the bonus, your program will react to a third flag:

-- `-method {tremaux, righthand}`: specifies which path computation method to use. (default is right hand)
+- `-method {tremaux, righthand, SSSP}`: specifies which path computation method to use. (default is SSSP); SSSP is the shortest path algorithm

 #### Examples